 (Only for scalar) Click Preview result to preview the script result in the Calculation column.

 The script is added to the calculation pane.

 In the Calculation name field, type a name for the calculation.

-In the drop-down list next to the calculation name, select the calculation’s data role (dimension, measure, date, etc.)
+In the dropdown list next to the calculation name, select the calculation’s data role (such as dimension, measure, and date).